Derived Representation Type and Field Extensions: The derived representation type of algebras

 \begin{rem} The category $\cm_m(A\proj)$ is of strongly unbounded type for some integer $m=M\geq 1$, which is equivalent to that $\cm_m(A\proj)$ is of strongly unbounded type for all $m\geq M$ since $\cm_m(A\proj)\subseteq\cm_{m+1}(A\proj)$.
 Thus a $k$-algebra $A$ is $\C$-dichotomic if either $\cm_m(A\proj)$ is of finite representation type for any $m\geq 1$, or $\cm_{m}(A\proj)$ is of strongly unbounded type for almost all positive integer $m$. \end{rem}

-\begin{prop} Let $A$ be a finite-dimensional $k$-algebra.
-If $A$ is $\C$-dichotomic, then $\kb(A\proj)$ is either discrete or of strongly unbounded type.
-So if $A$ is $\C$-dichotomic, then the second derived Brauer-Thrall type theorem holds for $A$. \end{prop} \begin{proof} By Lemma \ref{lem-discrete}, if $\kb(A\proj)$ is not discrete, then it is not true that $\cm_m(A\proj)$ is of finite representation type for each $m\geq 1$.
+\begin{prop} Assume that $A$ is a $\C$-dichotomic finite-dimensional $k$-algebra.\\ {\rm (1)} The category $\kb(A\proj)$ is either discrete or of strongly unbounded type.\\ {\rm (2)} The second derived Brauer-Thrall type theorem holds for $A$. \end{prop} \begin{proof} (1).
+By Lemma \ref{lem-discrete}, if $\kb(A\proj)$ is not discrete, then it is not true that $\cm_m(A\proj)$ is of finite representation type for each $m\geq 1$.
 So $\cm_{m'}(A\proj)$ is of strongly unbounded type for some $m'\geq 1$ by assumption.
 By Lemma \ref{impc-rel}, $\kb(A\proj)$ is of strongly unbounded type.
-This completes the proof. \end{proof}